rickrain/k8s-volumes/README.md

 This tutorial uses the same nginx container you used previously to demonstrate the learning objectives.
 Before proceeding, review [`02-node-storage.yaml`](./02-node-storage.yaml) to familiarize yourself with what it does.
 In particular, notice the following changes:

-- A public load balancer is added.
+- A public load balancer is added as a [service](https://kubernetes.io/docs/concepts/services-networking/service/) resource.
 This is added simply to make it easier for you to interact with the nginx container(s) withouth having to do port-forwarding like you did in the previous tutorial.
 - An `azureDisk` volume called "html" was added to `spec.volumes`.
   - Notice the `diskURI` property.
-You will replace this value with a resource you will create shortly.
+You will replace this value with the disk resource ID of a disk you will create shortly.
 - The "html" volume is mounted in the container via the configuration at `spec.containers.volumeMounts`.

 ### Preliminary cluster coniguration

 Before you apply this deployment to your cluster, there are a few items that need to be done first as described here:

 - Disable the cluster auto-scaler.
-This is so you can manually scale the nodes.
+Doing this will allow you to manually scale the nodes.
 At the end of the module, this will be re-enabled so your cluster is put back to it's original state.
 - Scale the cluster to two (2) nodes.
 - Create a disk that can be attached to a node in the cluster.